 You can see the Thinkific ‘Next' button in the image above.
 The Thinkific next button takes you to an intermediate page where they show you your progress.
 It looks like this:

 Some of your learners will like this feature, while others will just want to be taken to the next lesson.
 You can choose to keep this or turn it off.

 Teachable comments are native which means they have their own comments system.
 This also adds to the professional feel of a Teachable course.
 You can manage your comments all from within your Teachable admin.
 You can also plug the comments into individual lessons which will help with engagement between your learners.

-Thinkific uses Disqus so in order to have comments you’ll have to integrate Thinkific with Disqus which is very easy to do.
-What that entails is to get yourself a Disqus account and then click on integrate.
+Thinkific uses Disqus so in order to have comments you'll have to integrate Thinkific with Disqus which is very easy to do.
+What that entails is to get yourself a Disqus account and then click on integration.
 It will then be set-up for you.